-British Museum worker sacked after items found ‘missing, stolen or damaged’
+British Museum worker sacked after items found ‘stolen or damaged’

 The matter is also under investigation by the economic crime command of the Metropolitan Police.

+The museum described these as small pieces which hadn’t been on public display recently and were mainly used for research and academic work.

+A spokesperson for the Met Police said their investigations are ongoing and no arrests have been made, but declined to provide any further information.

-Hartwig Fischer, director of the British Museum, said: “The museum apologises for what has happened, but we have now brought an end to this – and we are determined to put things right.
+Mr Fischer said: “The museum apologises for what has happened, but we have now brought an end to this – and we are determined to put things right.

 “We have already tightened our security arrangements and we are working alongside outside experts to complete a definitive account of what is missing, damaged and stolen.
 This will allow us to throw our efforts into the recovery of objects.”

-The items reported stolen, missing, or damaged include gold jewellery and gems of semi-precious stones, and glass dating from the 15th century BC to the 19th century AD.

-The museum described them as small pieces, which were not recently on public display and were mainly used for research and academic work.

-George Osborne, chair of the British Museum, outlined key priorities for its trustees include recovering the missing objects and taking steps to ensure an incident like this doesn’t happen again.
+Mr Osborne outlined key priorities for its trustees including recovering the missing objects and taking steps to ensure an incident like this does not happen again.

-Mr Osborne said: “The trustees of the British Museum were extremely concerned when we learnt earlier this year that items of the collection had been stolen.
+He said: “The trustees of the British Museum were extremely concerned when we learnt earlier this year that items of the collection had been stolen.

 “The trustees have taken decisive action to deal with the situation, working with the team at the museum.